California OKs benefits to immigrants in country illegally

 SACRAMENTO, Calif.
-(AP) — California has become the first state to offer taxpayer-funded health benefits to adults living in the country illegally.
+(AP) — California has become the first state to offer taxpayer-funded health benefits to young adults living in the country illegally.

 Democratic Gov. Gavin Newsom signed a bill into law on Tuesday that makes low-income adults age 25 and younger eligible for the state’s Medicaid program regardless of their immigration status.